 Bass Guitar & Vocals

 Equipment: Mick plays a Fender Jazz bass and a Vintage Musicman.
-He uses a Markbass amplifier (just like “Rhino” Edwards from Status Quo) through a Redsub B210T HF horn attenuator.
-As backup he has a Warwick 300w amp head and two Warwick cabs.
+He uses either Markbass amplifier (just like “Rhino” Edwards from Status Quo) through a Redsub B210T HF horn attenuator or a 300 watt Warwick Pro Set III amplifier through Warwick Neo Pro cabs.
 His wireless system is a Relay G10.

 Mick started playing the bass as a youngster but soon took up the drums, which he played for many years, most recently with the classic rock covers band “ReZurrection”.
 Back in the ’90s he played in the Kiss tribute “Kisstory” and then later with “Dealer”.
 He jumped at the opportunity to get back onto bass guitar with Q the Quo and is, without doubt (in his tiny mind) the eye candy of the band!
 He’s a left hander and plays with inverted strings – weirdo!
 He sings a mean backing vocal and takes the lead vocal in a number of songs including “Mystery Song”, Big Fat Mama”, “Backwater” and “Junior’s Wailing”.
 He also loves “There’s A Guy Works Down The Chip Shop Swears He’s Elvis” but desite being told, still doesn’t understand that’s not a Quo song!
 When rehearsing near Antrim, his bass is known to have been heard in County Roscommon!

-Sound & Lighting Equipment: Q the Quo uses an Allen & Heath QU16 digital mixing desk through Behringer Europower and Peavey power amps into Peavey tops and bass bins.
-We use Alto TS112 Truesonic active speakers as backup.
-Mics are a mix of Shure SM58s Sennheiser E835s.
+Sound & Lighting Equipment: Q the Quo uses an Allen & Heath QU16 digital mixing desk through Peavey PV-1500, Crown Xli 2500 and Crest CPX 2600 power amps into Peavey tops and bass bins.
+We use Alto TS112 Truesonic active speakers as stage monitors or as backup.
+Tucked away we have an Allen & Heath GL2200 32-channel analogue mixer and a Peavey PV20 USB as backup desks.
+We use a Citronic CX23 crossover and an XTA Electronics GQ600 dual channel graphics equaliser.
+Mics are a mix of Shure SM58s and Sennheiser E835s.
 Q the Quo also uses Shure and Sennheiser for in-ear monitoring.
-For the lights we use two Equinox Domin8R 2 LED scanner bars, two Cam LED Partybar V2s, two QTX C-BARs, two Chauvet 4Play light bars, two Ibiza Light smoke machines plus the good old fashioned 300-watt halogen par cans and the all-essential stands and trusses.
+For the lights we use two Equinox Domin8R 2 LED scanner bars, two Cam LED Partybar V2s, two QTX C-BARs, two Chauvet 4Play light bars and two Ibiza Light smoke machines.